Stragglethorpe

+There is a flat stone slab or ledger stone in the floor of the church near the altar, which commemorates the life of Richard Earle Bart., who died in March 1667.
+Because of continual wear through footfall over the years, it is now virtually illegible.
+Fortunately, the church was visited by William Monson on 9 August 1833, who recorded the inscription upon it.

 Stragglethorpe Hall is a Grade II listed Elizabethan "H plan" country house dating from the 16th century, and extended between 1912 and 1914.
 The stable block is also Grade II listed, dating from the same period and with a similar restoration between 1912 and 1914.

 Stragglethorpe village hall is a new building, replacing a temporary structure built in 1921 by the RAF.
 It was built with the aid of a grant from the Big Lottery Fund.
 The previous sentence does not refer to Stragglethorpe in Lincolnshire, there has never been a village hall in this village, I suspect that the contributor is referring to the village in Nottinghamshire of the same name, near Cotgrave.
-However, there was a village school but no building - it existed for a few years and probably held in a room in one of the houses.
-The evidence for this lies in a report by the Nottinghamshire Guardian of August 1869 in which the details of a first anniversary celebration was held, games were held in front of the Hall and the whole event was supported by the two tenant farmers....Mssr Parke and Tonge.
+However, there was a village school but no building – it existed for a few years and probably held in a room in one of the houses.
+The evidence for this lies in a report by the Nottinghamshire Guardian of August 1869 in which the details of a first anniversary celebration was held, games were held in front of the Hall and the whole event was supported by the two tenant farmers...
+Mssr Parke and Tonge.
 Over £5 was raised for the school on the day.

-There was a "Poor House" in the village for many years, and it was mentioned every year in the Chapelwardens' Register, 1796 - 1838, where a typical entry would state: "To Sir Wm Welby for the Poor House Rent.....£1-0-0."
+There was a "Poor House" in the village for many years, and it was mentioned every year in the Chapelwardens' Register, 1796 - 1838, where a typical entry would state: "To Sir Wm Welby for the Poor House Rent... £1-0-0."
 It also appears that the village was responsible for the upkeep and maintenance of this building, as in 1819 an invoice was paid by the Chapelwarden for £2-8-9d to Mr Gibson's delivery of 1500 bricks for the Poor House.
 It does not make clear whether this is for repairs or for an extension.